jschmidt1-godaddy/workshop-web-apis/README.md

 ```
 I'll be using the -i so that curl displays the response headers which are great for debugging, but if you want a more succinct  response its optional.
 The -X GET specifies the HTTP GET verb.
 GET is the implicit default so we haven't provided it previously.
 Because I got a 200 response I know the server accepted my AuthN via the Authorization header.
 It is common for the header to start with the authentication scheme which in this case is Bearer auth.
 Bearer auth is typically just a way to say token auth.

 The response body above was a collection of project resources.
 We should be able to request the specific resource by ID.
+However if your ID is wrong you will get the HTTP 404 not found status.
 Also, let's see what happens if we do not authenticate at all
 ```
 curl -i -X GET "https://api.todoist.com/rest/v2/projects/2315160149" -H "Authorization: Bearer ${MYAPITOKEN}" curl -i -X GET "https://api.todoist.com/rest/v2/projects"